Table of Contents

 Improved Land

-Because improved land is developed with utilities and road access, lenders may be more willing to offer financing.
-But the land typically costs more than raw land.
+Because improved land is developed, with utilities routed to the property and road access achieved, lenders may be more willing to offer financing.
+But acreage featuring these improvements typically costs more than raw land.

 How to Find Land Loan Lenders